• Skip to primary navigation

 • Mac

-While a Network Settings Reset does not erase any data from the computer, it removes all your current Wi-Fi, Ethernet and VPN Networks from the computer.
+While a Network Settings Reset does not remove or erase any data from the computer, it removes Wi-Fi network password and VPN network details from the computer.

-Hence, make sure that you note down your WiFi Network Password and VPN Network details, before going ahead with the steps to Reset Network Settings on your computer.
+Hence, it is recommended that you note down the Wi-Fi Network Password and VPN Network details, before going ahead with the steps to Reset Network Settings on your computer.

-1. Go to Settings > Network & Internet > scroll down in the right-pane and click on Network Reset.
+1. Go to Settings > Network & Internet > scroll down and click on Network Reset.

 Network Reset Option in Windows